-The Temple Mount (Mount Moriah) is a holy compound for Jews, Muslims, and Christians in the the Old City of Jerusalem.
+The Temple Mount (Mount Moriah) is a holy compound for Jews, Muslims, and Christians in the Old City of Jerusalem.
 Nowadays, the complex is primarily flat, almost rectangular.
-The Temple Mount is the holiest place for the Jewish people, where the Temple use to be.
-The same mountain on which the Al-Aqsa Mosque and the Dome of the Rock stand today and is the third holiest place in Islam.
+The Temple Mount is the holiest place for the Jewish people, where the Temple used to be.
+The same mountain on which the Al-Aqsa Mosque and the Dome of the Rock stand today is the third holiest place in Islam.

 The History of Temple Mount

 According to the Bible, King Solomon built the first Temple on the Temple Mount.
 The first temple stood until 586 BCE, when Nebuchadnezzar, the king of Babylon, conducted a punitive campaign against the rebellious Jerusalem, destroyed the city and the temple, looted the temple vessels, and exiled the rest of the Jewish people.